ShareTraitProject/ShareTrait/README.md

 Check out our [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/share.svg?style=social&label=Follow%20%40share_trait)](https://twitter.com/share_trait).
 If you want to know more about this project, please contact: Félix P. Leiva (email: felixpleiva@gmail.com) or Wilco Verberk (email: w.verberk@science.ru.nl).

 ## Contributing new data to ShareTrait
 To contribute data on metabolic rates, fecundity or development of ectotherms, please contact us (email: felixpleiva@gmail.com).
 We are actualy working in generating  spreadsheet-type templates (.csv; .xls) in conjunction with a file describing the metadata.
-It will faciliate contributors with the data entry process.
+It will facilitate contributors with the data entry process.